Your kidneys are fist-sized organs located at the bottom of your rib cage, on both sides of your spine. They perform several functions.

 High blood pressure is dangerous for your kidneys because it can lead to increased pressure on the glomeruli, the functional units of your kidney.
 In time, this high pressure compromises the filtering apparatus of your kidneys and their functioning declines.

-Eventually, kidney function will deteriorate to the point where they can no longer properly perform their job, and you will have to go on dialysis.
-Dialysis filters fluid and wastes out of your blood, but it is not a long-term solution.
+Eventually, kidney function will deteriorate to the point where they can no longer properly perform their job, and you’ll have to go on dialysis.
+Dialysis filters fluid and wastes out of your blood, but it isn’t a long-term solution.
 Eventually, you may need a kidney transplant, but it depends on your particular circumstance.

 Diabetes is another major cause of chronic kidney disease.
 Over time, uncontrolled blood sugar levels will damage the functional units of your kidney, also leading to kidney failure.

-Maintaining an active, health-conscious lifestyle is the best thing you can do to ensure your kidneys stay healthy.
-This includes:
+Maintaining an active, health-conscious lifestyle is the best thing you can do to make sure your kidneys stay healthy.

 If you have a chronic health condition that increases your risk for kidney damage or kidney disease, you should also work closely with your doctor to watch for signs of loss of kidney function.